Support vector comparison machines: Comparison to SVMrank in sushi and simulated data sets

 \begin{description} \item[rank] is described in Section~\ref{sec:svmrank}: first we use $|\mathcal I_1|+|\mathcal I_{-1}|$ inequality pairs to learn SVMrank, then we use all $n$ pairs to learn a threshold $\hat \tau$ for when to predict $c(\mathbf x,\mathbf x')=0$. \item[rank2] is another variant of SVMrank that treats each input pair as 2 inequality pairs.
 Since SVMrank can only use inequality pairs, we transform each equality pair $(\mathbf x_i,\mathbf x_i',0)$ into two opposite-facing inequality pairs $(\mathbf x_i',\mathbf x_i,1)$ and $(\mathbf x_i,\mathbf x_i',1)$.
 To ensure equal weight for all input pairs in the cost function, we also duplicate each inequality pair, resulting in $2n$ pairs used to train SVMrank. \item[compare] is the SVMcompare model proposed in this paper, which uses $m=n+|\mathcal I_0|$ input pairs. \end{description}

-For each experiment, there are train, validation, and test sets each drawn from the same set of examples.
+For each experiment, there are train, validation, and test sets each drawn from the same data set of examples.
 We fit a $10\times 10$ grid of models to the training set (cost parameter $C=10^{-3},\dots,10^3$, Gaussian kernel width $2^{-7},\dots,2^4$), and select the model using the validation set.
 We use two evaluation metrics to judge the performance of the models: zero-one loss and area under the ROC curve (AUC).

-Note that the ROC curves are calculated by first evaluating the learned ranking function $r(\mathbf x)$ at each test point $\mathbf x$, and then varying the threshold $\tau$ of the comparison function $c_\tau$ (\ref{eq:compare_general}).
+Note that the ROC curves are calculated by first evaluating the learned ranking function $r(\mathbf x)$ at each test point $\mathbf x$, and then varying the threshold $\tau$ of the comparison function $c_\tau$, as defined in (\ref{eq:compare_general}).
 For $\tau=0$ we have 100\% false positive rate and for $\tau=\infty$ we have 100\% false negative rate (Table~\ref{tab:evaluation}).